-Best Mutual Funds for 2018 and 2019
+Best Mutual Funds for 2019 and 2020

+With a long-term investing philosophy in mind, we can determine which are the best mutual funds to buy and hold for the next few years and beyond.
 When choosing the best funds to buy, no matter the duration of the holding period, investors are smart to choose among the best low-cost, no-load funds.
 This is because keeping costs low is a fundamental aspect of producing higher returns, especially in the long run.

 Best Mutual Funds for 2018 and 2019: Stock Funds

 We'll start our list of best funds that focus on stocks: